 If two edges $ab$ and $cd$ cross, then at least two (nonadjacent) vertices in $\{a,b,c,d\}$ are on the same circle.
 Hence, there are six total types of crossings between edges $ab$ and $cd$:

 We typically color the edges between each pair of circles with the same color, using three different colors for the different pairs.
-The first three types of crossings only involve two circles and so we call them \emph{monochromatic} crossings.
-The last three types involve all three circles and so edges of different colors.
-So we call them \emph{bichromatic} crossings.
+The first three types of crossings above only involve two circles and these are called \emph{monochromatic} crossings.
+The last three types involve all three circles with edges of different colors.
+Thus, these crossings are called \emph{bichromatic} crossings.
 We use the $x$- and $y$-labels to count the monochromatic and bichromatic crossings, respectively.
 The following definitions are used throughout the rest of the paper.

 For vertices $k$ and $\ell$ on a circle with $n$ vertices numbered $1,\ldots, n$ clockwise (respectively, counterclockwise), let

 denote the distance from $k$ to $\ell$ in clockwise (respectively, counterclockwise) order on the circle.
 Let $[n]:=\lbrace 1,2,\ldots,n\rbrace$.
 For any $u,v \in [n]$, define